HomeLatest NewsGadgetsGoogle brings flagship Pixel smartphone powered by its first mobile chip

 Preferred Source of Google

-According to the global tech leader, the Pixel 6 models are set for release later this year, with superfast 5G capability, will debut Google’s own Tensor chip crafted along the lines of processors it made for data centers to enable computers to think more as people do.
+According to the global tech leader, the Pixel 6 models are set for release later this year, with superfast 5G wireless capability, will debut Google’s own Tensor chip crafted along the lines of processors it made for centers to enable computers to think more as people do.

 “It’s basically a mobile system on a chip designed around artificial intelligence,” Google devices senior vice president Rick Osterloh said during a briefing at the company’s headquarters in Silicon Valley.